A Linear Fractional Transformation Model and Calibration Method for Light Field Camera: Light Field Model

 \subsection{Projection Model of the MLA}

-The function of the MLA is not to form an image of the object directly, but to create a secondary image of virtual point,as shown in Fig.~\ref{fig:MIAproj}.
-It must be clarified here that even for a light field 1.0 camera, where the MLA is placed at the focal plane of the main lens, the general object distance is significantly greater than the focal length.
-Therefore, the virtual point will not precisely coincide with the MLA.
+The function of the MLA is not to form an image of the object directly, but to create a secondary image of the virtual point $\mathbf{P}'$ formed by the main lens, as shown in Fig.~\ref{fig:MIAproj}.
+For a given microlens with a known optical center, the projection of the virtual point through that microlens onto the sensor can be treated as pinhole imaging \cite{2013johannsen}.
+Let $d_m$ denote the distance from the MLA plane to the main lens, and $d_c$ the distance from the sensor plane to the main lens.
+For a microlens centered at $(l_x, l_y, d_m)^T$, its corresponding sensor image point is $(p_u, p_v, d_c)^T$.
+By the pinhole principle, the microlens center, the sensor image point, and the virtual point $\mathbf{P}' = (X'_c, Y'_c, Z'_c)^T$ are collinear.
+Since the MLA plane and the sensor plane are parallel, the Intercept Theorem gives:

-We can use a pinhole to describe one micro lens.
-In the pinhole model, the image point, the pinhole, and the corresponding virtual point are collinear.
-This concept of collinearity also applies to an MLA.
-In the camera coordinate system, ${d_m}$ is used to represent the distance from the MLA to the main lens, and ${d_c}$ is used to represent the distance from the CCD sensor to the main lens.
-The Intercept Theorem gives:

-where $(l_x, l_y, d_m)^T$ represents the coordinates of the corresponding micro lens center in the camera coordinate system. $(p_u, p_v, d_c)^T$ represents the coordinates of final image point in the camera coordinate system.
-And we can get: